andela-bomotoso/grace-omotoso.github.io/index.md

 <p style="font-size: 18px;">
 I am a graduate of Computer Science.
 My research interests are in the area of High Perfomance Computing, Natural Language Processing Computer Vision and Deep Learning.
 I have done quite a bit of research in some of the listed areas above and I am current taking a deep learning <a href="https://www.coursera.org/specializations/deep-learning
-" target="_blank">course </a>course on coursera.
-My work involves finding
+" target="_blank">course </a>course on  <a href="https://www.coursera.org
-efficient numerical Solutions of partial differential equations and systems, parameter estimation and inverse problems.
-Presently, I am working on epidemiological models for an infectious disease such as COVID-19, with data from the publicly accessible
+" target="_blank">coursera </a>. <p> I have over 8 years of diverse practical IT professional experience that includes from IT Audit and Information Security, Software Dvelopment, and Computer Vision.
 <a href="https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports
 " target="_blank">COVID-19 data</a>.
 We proposed that mitigations such as governmental actions and public responses, forces the model parameters to become time series.
 In our approach, we do not need to explicitly specify the